Sigmmma/c20/src/content/h1/guides/levels/bsp-troubleshooting/readme.md

 # Other
 ## Two fog planes intersected in a cluster (black)
-This error indicates that you have two fog planes in the same sealed space (cluster).
+This error indicates that you have two [fog planes](~scenario_structure_bsp#fog-planes) in the same sealed space (cluster).
 Clusters are only capable of referencing a single fog plane, and only one fog plane can be rendered at a time.
-You should not only avoid having multiple fog planes within a cluster, but also within the same sealed section of the level no matter how many clusters it has (see ["two fog planes visible from cluster"](#warning-two-fog-planes-visible-from-a-cluster)).
+You should not only avoid having multiple fog planes within a cluster, but also visible to each other in different clusters (see ["two fog planes visible from cluster"](#warning-two-fog-planes-visible-from-a-cluster)).

 Note that a fog plane which is not completely flat (not planar) will be counted as multiple fog planes because each triangle becomes its own fog plane.
+You should also make sure that your fog plane's are only as big as they need to be for the space they will be visible in so that it doesn't intersect with other clusters that contain fog planes.

 ![](fog_planes_intersected.mp4)
 ![](fog_planes_intersected_2.mp4)